About

 // the short version

 I’m a software engineer who likes the unglamorous middle of the stack — the places where data, systems, and AI start fighting each other.
 I started out on Java microservices at Cognizant, tuning Spring Boot services and watching Kafka graphs settle.
-From there I crossed into full-stack work, then into AI systems engineering at Buildway, where I build agentic retrieval pipelines, MCP tool servers, and the boring backbone (billing, integrations, streaming) that keeps the interesting parts useful.
+From there I crossed into full-stack work, then into AI systems engineering at Buildway, where I built agentic retrieval pipelines, MCP tool servers, and the boring backbone (billing, integrations, streaming) that kept the interesting parts useful.

 What I care about is shipping the unglamorous 90% well so the interesting 10% can exist.
 I read more than I write, take long walks to debug things, and keep a running theory that almost every AI bug is actually a state-management bug in disguise.